Black rhino on the Serengeti

 Don't be fooled by a rhino's lumbering size—a black rhino can thunder along at 40 miles per hour (64 kilometers per hour).

-Black rhinos typically grow longer horns than other rhino species, with the front horn capable of reaching up to 4 feet (1.3 meters) in length.
+Black rhinos can grow longer horns than other rhino species, with the front horn capable of reaching up to 4 feet (1.3 meters) in length.

 White rhino males can be persistent, with courtship lasting 5 to 20 days.